The Buyers Network is Published Monthly by the

 For additional information on agency delegated purchasing procedures, please refer to the new Agency Purchasing Manual.

-Conference Input Necessary
+Input Necessary

 to Make Positive Changes

-A big ‘thank you’ goes out to the participants of the 1998 Spring Purchasing Conference for returning the conference evaluation sheets.
+A big thank you goes out to the participants of the 1998 Spring Purchasing Conference for returning the conference evaluation sheets.
 Improvement can only be realized through the cooperation and active participation of those which we serve.

 "The Purchasing Division has modified the structure of our training conferences based on evaluation results from previous years," according to Purchasing Director Dave Tincher.